UNIFIL Mandate

 • Accompany and support the Lebanese armed forces as they deploy throughout the South, including along the Blue Line, as Israel withdraws its armed forces from Lebanon.

-• Coordinate its activities referred to in the preceding paragraph (above) with the Government of Lebanon and the Government of Israel.
+• Coordinate the above activities with the Government of Lebanon and the Government of Israel.

 • Extend its assistance to help ensure humanitarian access to civilian populations and the voluntary and safe return of displaced persons.